hapijs/joi/API.md

 #### `string.isoDate()`

 Requires the string value to be in valid ISO 8601 date format.
 If the validation `convert` option is on (enabled by default), the string will be forced to simplified extended ISO format (ISO 8601).
+Be aware that this operation uses javascript Date object, which does not support the full ISO format, so a few formats might not pass when using `convert`.

 ```js
 const schema = Joi.string().isoDate();